Getdeck/Getdeck.github.io/docs/overview/working-with-deck.md

 A [Deckfile](/docs/deckfile-specs/) can be understood like what a `docker-compose` file is doing for a developer.

 It creates a development infrastructure, usually with many services, e.g. databases, full-text search indexes and applications.
-However, in opposite to a docker-compose file, a Deckfile creates that infrastructure based on a real Kubernetes cluster (not just `docker run ...` with some on-top convenience).
+However, in contrast to a docker-compose file, a Deckfile creates that infrastructure based on a real Kubernetes cluster (not just `docker run ...` with some on-top convenience).

 > Ideally, the Deckfile for a developer's setup draws the Kubernetes workloads from production(-close) environments.
 That allows development teams to share the configuration in which a container is finally operated.